Jenna1945/portfolio/README.md

 After this semester of web dev, I am confident to say I have been able to improve drastically from the first semester, where I was struggling quite a bit, and I was always extremely stressed about the assignments.
 Now, I am able to create a website much faster and better then last semester, without stressing too much.

 So far, this final assignment is the smoothest assignment I have done in web dev, even though it may be the most difficult.
-I also believe it is the best looking website I have created, which i am quite happy about.
+I also believe it is the best looking website I have created, which I am quite happy about.

 ##### Assets